jamesmortensen/build-your-own-testing-platform-in-the-cloud-workshop/README.md

 ![401 Authorization Required](https://raw.githubusercontent.com/jamesmortensen/build-your-own-testing-platform-in-the-cloud-workshop/master/workshop-screenshots/401-authorization-required.png)

-This is what the general public sees, as we definitely want this to be secured.
-But we want to see the desktop.
-This is where the ACCESS_TOKEN we added to the Config Vars comes into play.
+This is what the general public sees.
+We definitely want this to be secured and for all outsiders to be confronted with a 401 security wall.
+But _you and I_ want to see the desktop, and this is where the ACCESS_TOKEN we added to the Config Vars comes into play.
 To access the site, we'll install the [ModHeader Chrome Extension](https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj/related?hl=en).
-Once installed, click the extensions icon at the top right of the browser, and then click the Modheader extension icon:
+Once installed, click the extensions icon at the top right of the browser, and then click the Modheader extension icon to bring up the rule profiles pane:

 ![Click Extensions then Modheader](https://raw.githubusercontent.com/jamesmortensen/build-your-own-testing-platform-in-the-cloud-workshop/master/workshop-screenshots/click-extensions-then-modheader.png)